UPDATE: Visit my Essential Language Learning Tools page for better product recommendations.

 It’s a fun way to educate yourself with your iPhone or iPad while waiting on a bus or in a queue and only costs about two bucks.

-French In A Day can be found on iTunes here.
+French In A Day can be found in the Apple App store.

 To check out the other languages (German, Greek, Italian, Spanish, Mandarin, Polish, Portuguese and Turkish) just search ‘Mirai LLP’ in iTunes.